Rate equation limit for a combinatorial solution of a stochastic aggregation model: The discrete Marcus--Lushnikov model and its proposed combinatorial solution

 where $S$ is the time, which in this model only takes integer values.

 An essential difference between this model and the aggregation process described above should be immediately pointed out: in this stochastic model, an aggregation event occurs at each time step, whereas in the aggregation process, the $K(k,l)$ are {\em rates\/} in a continuous time process.
 As we shall see, this changes the time variable, but it does not affect anything else.
-The continuous variable equivalent to $S$ is $\sigma=S/N$, and the connection between $\sigma$ and $t$ will be commented upon later.
+The continuous variable equivalent to $S$ is $\sigma=S/N$.

+{ Let us here shortly discuss the somewhat complex issue of the relation between the time $t$ of the original Marcus--Lushnikov model as defined by (\ref{eq:10}) and the variable $\sigma$ of the corresponding discrete model.
+As noted above, the ``time'' variable is simply $N-K$, where $K$ is the total number of particles at the step $S$.
+On the other hand, an infinitesimal increase of $t$ in (\ref{eq:10}) corresponds to a random variation of the number of particles depending on the number of reactions taking place in the given time interval.
+Thus, at fixed $t$, in the continuous time Marcus--Lushnikov model, the number of particles is a random variable, whereas for the discrete variant, the number of particles is given at each time step.
+In the limit we are interested in, however, this has no influence, as the variance of the random number of particles at given time goes to zero as $N\to\infty$. }

 The original stochastic model introduced by Marcus \cite{marcus} and Lushnikov \cite{lushnik1978} indeed involves transition rates, and not probabilities: these are defined as in (\ref{eq:7}), with no further normalisation; the continuous time equivalent of (\ref{eq:9}) is